 - Even if pornography is not an issue, should the entire leadership team be required to use Covenant Eyes as an additional standard of integrity before the church?
 (Many faith-based organizations encourage or require this.)

-- If use of Covenant Eyes is required, who will be the Accountability Partner?
+- If use of Covenant Eyes is required, who will be the Ally?
 Who will pay for the account?

 - What systems of accountability are present around the senior pastor or ministry leader?

 After consulting with hundreds of churches, we have answers to these questions that we want to share with as many faith-based leaders as possible.